 If you are looking to do some sight-seeing, visit Ivan Jadan Museum.
-It is found in downtown Cruz Bay.
+It is located in downtown Cruz Bay.
 To pursue its dedication, the Ivan Jaden Museum features music, collections, and writings, as well as a number of books about the dark history of the Soviet Union, a fact that Jaden fought to reveal since leaving Russia in 1941.

 Denis Bay Ruins: With a rich history, the Denis Bay Ruins have been many different things throughout its time on St. John.
 Built in the early 1700's as a sugar plantation, the property produced and sold sugar and rum using slave labor.

-Visitors who like the open air will typically enjoy Franklin Powell Park.
-Located close to the ferry dock, Franklin Powell Park is a popular place for both locals and tourist to walk through and relax.
-You will find plenty of room to walk and some great spots where you can sit and people-watch, and a nice selection of stores and restaurants nearby that provide plenty of options for spending a relaxing few hours while waiting for your ferry, or just enjoying a tropical afternoon.
+Franklin Powell Park is one of the local attractions that's worth a visit. <p>Located close to the ferry dock, Franklin Powell Park is a popular place for both locals and tourist to walk through and relax.
+You will find plenty of room to walk and some great spots where you can sit and people-watch, and a nice selection of stores and restaurants nearby that provide plenty of options for spending a relaxing few hours while waiting for your ferry, or just enjoying a tropical afternoon.</p>

-Petroglyph Pool Waterfall is another place that needs mentioning.
-Deep in the Virgin Islands National Park among tall trees, crumpling ruins, and centuries-old carvings you will be able to spot the Petroglyph Pool Waterfall.
-This tall fall cascades down to fill a pool that is famous for something more than the waterfall alone.
+Another place you might want to visit is Petroglyph Pool Waterfall. <p>Deep in the Virgin Islands National Park among tall trees, crumpling ruins, and centuries-old carvings you will be able to spot the Petroglyph Pool Waterfall.
+This tall fall cascades down to fill a pool that is famous for something more than the waterfall alone.</p>

-Parrot Club, part of Wharfside Village, is found within downtown Cruz Bay.
-Amidst the hopping nightlife scene on St. John is Parrot Club, the island's only gaming center.
-This keeps things busy because tourists don't have much choice, yet, the cool atmosphere makes it clear that it would stand out even if it were not the sole option.
+People do not generally come to Cruz Bay to gamble, although there is one such place, Parrot Club. <p>Amidst the hopping nightlife scene on St. John is Parrot Club, the island's only gaming center.
+This keeps things busy because tourists don't have much choice, yet, the cool atmosphere makes it clear that it would stand out even if it were not the sole option.</p>